nishanthjois/Autonomous-Vehicle-Detection/README.md

 `

-9. Final step is to experiment with different parameters I Tweaked different parameters and finally settled with these:
+9. Final step is to experiment with different parameters (I Tweaked different parameters and finally settled with below parameters as with accuracy was high and false postivies were minimum)

 `
   color_space = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb